GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Methodology

 \textbf{Task~Formulation.}~We define Goal-Conditioned Visual Navigation Instruction Generation (GoViG) as the task of generating coherent natural language instructions to guide an agent towards a specified goal using solely egocentric visual observations.
-Specifically, given an initial visual sequence $\mathcal{O}=\{o_1,o_2,\dots,o_n\}$ and a goal observation $o_g$, where each $o_i,o_g\in\mathbb{R}^{H\times W\times3}$ denotes an RGB egocentric image, the objective is to produce an accurate navigation instruction $I$ that clearly delineates the necessary steps for reaching the goal.
-To systematically approach this task, we decompose it into two interconnected subtasks:
+Specifically, given an initial visual sequence $\mathcal{O}=\{o_1,o_2,\dots,o_n\}$ and a goal observation $o_g$, where each $o_i,o_g\in\mathbb{R}^{H\times W\times3}$ denotes an RGB egocentric image, the objective is to produce an accurate navigation instruction $I$ that clearly delineates necessary steps for reaching the goal.
+Inspired by world model paradigm of predicting future states to support downstream decision-making, we systematically approach this task by decomposing it into two interconnected subtasks:

-\begin{itemize} \item \textbf{Navigation Visualization.} Given a partial visual observation sequence $\mathcal{O}_V=\{o_1,o_2,\dots,o_k\}$ and the goal observation $o_g$, the model predicts the next visual observation $o_{k+1}$, incrementally bridging the gap between the initial and goal states through visual imagination. \item \textbf{Instruction Generation with Visual Cues.} Given a visual sequence $\mathcal{O}_I=\{o_1,o_2,\dots,o_m\}$ (where typically $m=k+1$), the goal observation $o_g$, and optionally an intermediate instruction $I_{\text{prev}}$, the model generates a coherent, contextually grounded instruction $I$ that articulates the sequential navigation steps towards the goal. \end{itemize}
+\begin{enumerate}[label=\textbullet,leftmargin=0.8em,itemsep=1pt,topsep=1pt] \item \textbf{Navigation Visualization.} Given a partial visual observation sequence $\mathcal{O}_V=\{o_1,o_2,\dots,o_k\}$ and the goal observation $o_g$, the model predicts the next visual observation $o_{k+1}$, incrementally bridging the gap between the initial and goal states through visual imagination. \item \textbf{Instruction Generation with Visual Cues.} Given a visual sequence $\mathcal{O}_I=\{o_1,o_2,\dots,o_m\}$ (where typically $m=k+1$), the goal observation $o_g$, and optionally an intermediate instruction $I_{\text{prev}}$, the model generates a coherent, contextually grounded instruction $I$ that articulates the sequential navigation steps towards the goal. \end{enumerate}

 To facilitate training, we implement an autoregressive MLLM as illustrated in Fig.~\ref{fig:method overview}(a), with tailored loss functions specifically designed for each subtask.
-We present the detailed model architecture and training procedures in Sec.~3.3.
+We present the detailed model architecture and training procedures in Sec.~\ref{sec.mllm_training}.

 \textbf{Multimodal Reasoning.} Unlike conventional approaches that directly translate visual inputs into textual instructions, our framework explicitly integrates structured visual reasoning to improve robustness and generalization.
-Specifically, we introduce two distinct multimodal reasoning strategies, illustrated in Fig.~\ref{fig:method overview}(b) and detailed in Sec.~3.4:
+Specifically, we introduce two distinct multimodal reasoning strategies, illustrated in Fig.~\ref{fig:method overview}(b) and detailed in Sec.~\ref{sec.mllm_inference}: